Duct Cleaning: How To & FAQs

-The following questions are most commonly asked by air duct cleaning consumers in Castle Rock, CO, according to the National Air Duct Cleaners Association (NADCA):
+The following questions are most commonly asked by air duct cleaning consumers, according to the National Air Duct Cleaners Association (NADCA):

-Heating, ventilation, and air conditioning (HVAC) systems have been shown to act as a collection source for a variety of contaminants that have the potential to affect health, such as mold, fungi, bacteria, and very small particles of dust.
-The removal of such contaminants from the HVAC system and home or business should be considered as one component in an overall plan to improve indoor air quality.
+Heating, ventilation, and air conditioning (HVAC) systems have been shown to be a collection source for a variety of contaminants that have the potential to affect health, such as mold, fungi, bacteria, and particles of dust.
+The removal of such contaminants from the HVAC system and home should be considered as one component in an overall plan to improve indoor air quality.

-- Pets that shed high amounts of hair and dander.
+- Number of pets that shed high amounts of hair and dander

-- Water contamination or damage to the home or HVAC system.
+- Evidence of water damage or contamination to the home or HVAC system

 Antimicrobial chemicals are applied by some companies to the interior surface of the air ducts, to treat microbial contamination such as fungi (mold), viruses or bacteria.
 Before any antimicrobial chemicals are used, the system should be thoroughly cleaned.
-It is critical that any antimicrobial treatment used in your system be registered by the U.S. Environmental Protection Agency specifically for use in HVAC systems.
-The use of antimicrobial chemicals is an additional service that is not part of a typical air duct cleaning project.
+It is critical that any antimicrobial treatment used in your system be registered by the U.S. Environmental Protection Agency (EPA) specifically for use in HVAC systems.
+The use of antimicrobial chemicals is considered additional and not part of a typical cleaning of air ducts.

 - Verify that the company is certified by NADCA to perform proper cleaning of air ducts, is a member in good standing and properly insured.

 - Make sure that the company is going to clean and visually inspect all of the air ducts and related system components.